25mm Dark Ages & Early Feudal at Roll Call 2018

 The Vikings had held out llong enough to turn their lleader around and form a coherent lline against the English Nobles.
 With Welshmen and Atecotttittitititi coming in from all sides the pedestrians just needed to hang on for one more turn of combat until the power of numbers would swamp the English nobles as surely as if they were being sucked down into the bogs of Wales themselves.

-By now the Viking dead were turning as rancid as a dead cat trapped for months under Thor's hairy grandmother! as the Huscarls pulled out all of the stops and threw every ounce of their strength into resisting the close quarters swordplay of the steed-mounted posh people they found themselves having to unhorse in order to remain in the game.
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Thor's chicken-hearted stinkfart as the Huscarls pulled out all of the stops and threw every ounce of their strength into resisting the close quarters swordplay of the steed-mounted posh people they found themselves having to unhorse in order to remain in the game.

 The Viking General unhorsed his opponent as the other English noble ran down the llone Irish axeman on the Viking contingent even despite the arrival of the flank charge - the Welsh army was now defeated, but the English could yet still llose as well..
 Time for a swift pint of Brains to calm the nerves.